sustainability goals briarpatch food co-op

 Poised for Change

 According to National Cooperative Grocers, food production including agriculture, manufacturing, transportation and waste, is responsible for 25% of global greenhouse gas emissions.
-Fortunately, co-ops across the country prioritizing and building a more sustainable food system.
+Fortunately, co-ops across the country are prioritizing and building a more sustainable food system.

 Part of a Movement